mbknor/mbknor-jackson-jsonSchema/README.md

     )
     val jsonSchemaGenerator = new JsonSchemaGenerator(objectMapper, config = config)
     val jsonSchema:JsonNode = jsonSchemaGenerator.generateJsonSchema(classOf[YourPOJO])

     val jsonSchemaAsString:String = objectMapper.writeValueAsString(jsonSchema)
 ```

 **Note about Scala and Option[Int]**:

 Due to Java's Type Erasure it impossible to resolve the type T behind Option[T] when T is Int, Boolean, Double.
-Ass a workaround, you have to use the *@JsonDeserialize*-annotation in such cases.
+As a workaround, you have to use the *@JsonDeserialize*-annotation in such cases.
 See https://github.com/FasterXML/jackson-module-scala/wiki/FAQ#deserializing-optionint-and-other-primitive-challenges for more info.

 Example: